Wild Borneo - 15 days

 Kuching - Kota Kinbalu.
 Today you bid farewell to Sarawak and hello to Sabah!
 After breakfast transfer to Kuching Airport for your flight to Kota Kinabalu.
 After hotel check in the remainder of the day can be spent at leisure.

 Please note: The flight from Kuching to Kota Kinabalu is not included in the cost of this tour.
-Airport transfers on day 8 will be included if you book the Malaysian Airlines flight which departs daily.
+Airport transfers on day 8 will be included if you let us know your flight details.

 Overnight: Kota Kinbalu | Breakfast

 Kota Kinabalu - Mamutik Island - Kota Kinabalu.
 Just a 20 minute boat ride and you arrive at the beautiful coral islands of the Tunku Abdul Rahman Park.
 Offering pristine white beaches, clear water and coral reefs, this is perfect place for a day of relaxation and swimming.
 Snorkel in crystal clear water among coral reef and tropical fish or explore jungle trails before returning to Kota Kinabalu.

 Kota Kinabalu - Taun Gusi.
 Today travel north to Taun Gusi Village in Kota Belud, which is known as the rice bowl of Sabah.
 It's a scenic journey through paddy fields and rubber plantations, passing native houses with majestic Mount Kinabalu as the background.
 Upon arrival meet your host families and in the afternoon there's the opportunity to go horse riding, visit a place that makes swords (Bajau Parang Making) and bathe in the river.
 Spend the night at the home of our host families and gain a fascinating insight into village life.